Marker-Inc-Korea/AutoRAG/docs/source/tutorial.md

 Now, you can make your custom config file, write better config yaml file, and evaluate it again and again for better result.

-Or just launch new RAG product with your saved time with AutoRAG!
+Or just launch a new RAG product with your saved time with AutoRAG!

 ```{admonition} Next Step
 - Learn about evaluation data creation at [here](data_creation/tutorial.md)